 At this point, you've got most of what you need to know if a candidate will make a good CDL driver, but an in-person interview will give you insight as to how you'd work with the candidate, if they are punctual, and how they present themselves.

-You may want to do this interview immediately after the road test.
+It is advisable to schedule the interview directly after the road test.

 Where do CDL drivers look for jobs?

 Is it difficult to hire CDL drivers?

 Yes, qualified CDL drivers with clean driving records who can pass drug tests are difficult to find now.